JohanBendz/com.lidl/README.txt

-Give your home the right atmosphere with smart lighting.
 Whether you are planning a romantic candlelight dinner or a movie night, want to read or just relax - with the Lidl Smart Home product family you can create the right atmosphere down to the smallest detail.
 Intelligent and comfortable.